TritonDataCenter/rfd/rfd/0069/README.md

 same location as before within the zone).

-After doing this we can also change the metadata agent so that instead of creating a zsock through zone_enter, it creates a regular unix domain socket in `/zones/zonecontrol/<uuid>` for the zone.
+After doing this we can also change the metadata agent so that instead of creating a zsock through `zone_enter`, it creates a regular unix domain socket in `/zones/zonecontrol/<uuid>` for the zone.
 This socket can then be left in place across zone reboots, resets and even reprovisions since it is not attached to the zoneroot.
 Since the dataset is mounted read-only inside the zone, it should